 Wodehouse was only an impressionable 14 years old when The Importance of Being Earnest premiered in 1895, and we think it must have influenced him powerfully.
 If you took out of Wodehouse all the foppish young men, imposters, domestic blackmail, dragon aunts, butlers, and young women who need permission from guardians to marry — that is, the characters, the plot, and the comic elements of Wilde’s play — there wouldn’t be much Wodehouse left on our library shelves.
 And why else would Eustace Mulliner’s man Blenkinsop (in Wodehouse’s short story “Open House” have prepared cucumber sandwiches for Eustace’s visiting Aunt Georgiana, if not for the example of the cucumber sandwiches served by Algernon Moncrieff to Lady Bracknell in the first scene of Wilde’s play?

-It’s easy to identify the writers who were dear to Wodehouse’s heart; his novels and stories have thousands of quotations from and allusions to Keats, Tennyson, Arthur Conan Doyle, and especially Shakespeare.
+It’s easy to identify the writers who were dear to Wodehouse’s heart; his work has thousands of quotations from and allusions to Keats, Tennyson, Arthur Conan Doyle, and especially Shakespeare.
 Nowhere, however, is Wodehouse’s delight in Oscar Wilde so transparent as in his 1952 novel Pigs Have Wings.

 There is, first, Lord Emsworth’s brother Gally.
 The now middle-aged Galahad Threepwood (a recurring Wodehouse character) has spent his life carousing in nightclubs and chasing barmaids, just as he did in the 1890s when he was a young man.
 (Galahad’s character is the antithesis of that of the pure knight of the Arthurian legends.)
 Remarkably, however, Gally’s decades of fast living have had no impact on his health or his perennially youthful appearance — no more than they did, Wodehouse gleefully tells us in Pigs Have Wings, on Dorian Gray.